 The event log holds information of events registered in the terminal or antenna.
-The same events, when active, are also indicated in the Antenna and Terminal LEDs on the terminal LED panel.

 The log includes the time of the occurrence, a short description, location of the error etc. This information can help troubleshooting errors in the system.
 You can see the event log in the web interface.
-For further information, see To view the Event list or the Event log on page 132.
+For further information, see To view the Event list or the Event log on page 123.